Fort Lauderdale Car Accident Lawyers

 - Do not accept monetary or other compensatory offers from the other driver who may wish to keep the collision unreported.

-Many car accident victims who don’t follow the aforementioned suggestions quickly learn that accidents cost much more than just the repair of their automobiles.
+Many accident victims who don’t follow the aforementioned suggestions quickly learn that accidents cost much more than just the repair of their automobiles.
 For example, permitting the driver who caused the car crash to move his or her vehicle or persuade you to move yours can cause the investigating officer to question the validity of your account.
 If the vehicles must be moved for reasons of public safety, try to snap one or two photos before doing so.
 A single photo could impeach an opposing account of the auto wreck, or bolster yours.

 It is imperative that you seek medical attention even if you feel or see no sign of injury.
 Whenever moving vehicles collide, a strong force of impact that travels throughout the entire vehicle, including the bodies of the driver and passengers.
 Resulting pain from this impact often is not felt immediately, and injuries that could have been treated quickly might become more severe after symptoms begin to appear.

-Krupnick Campbell represents victims of car accidents with caring, compassion and unrivaled expertise.
-If you or a loved one have been involved in a crash, call our Fort Lauderdale car accident attorneys today at (954) 763-8181 today to schedule a free, no-obligation case evaluation with an auto wreck attorney at our Broward County office.
+Krupnick Campbell Malone represents victims of car accidents with caring, compassion and unrivaled expertise.
+If you or a loved one have been involved in a car crash, call our Fort Lauderdale auto accident attorneys today at (954) 763-8181 today to schedule a free, no-obligation case evaluation with an auto wreck attorney at our Broward County office.
 You have nothing to lose: You don’t pay unless we prevail in court or through a settlement.